Free shipping on online orders of $99+

 The average age for cardiac arrest is 60.
 Cardiac arrest in young people is rare, but when it does occur, diabetes may often be a contributing factor.

-Preventing Sudden Death When You have Diabetes
+Preventing Sudden Death When You Have Diabetes

 If you do live with diabetes, there’s good news.
 You can reduce your risk of cardiac arrest with some basic lifestyle maintenance.